Dr. Neil Fassina

-Reporting to the President, the Vice President Education plays an integral role by providing leadership within the College community in the setting and achievement of the Strategic Plan and academic priorities of the College.
+Reporting to the President, the Provost and Vice President Academic plays an integral role by providing leadership within the College community in the setting and achievement of the Strategic Plan and academic priorities of the College.

-The Vice President Education office oversees the administration of all educational programs, actively encouraging excellence in a learner centered approach to teaching.
-As Chair of the Deans Forum, the Vice President Education leads an effective academic and administrative decision-making process.
+The Provost and Vice President Academic office oversees the administration of all educational programs, actively encouraging excellence in a learner centered approach to teaching.
+As Chair of the Deans Forum, the Provost and Vice President Academic leads an effective academic and administrative decision-making process.

-The Vice President Education office is accountable for the development of successful outcomes with respect to the objectives of the Okanagan College Long-term Education Plan.
+The Provost and Vice President Academic office is accountable for the development of successful outcomes with respect to the objectives of the Okanagan College Long-term Education Plan.

-The Vice President Education office provides administrative support for the Extended Study Leave, Professional Allowance and Grants-in-Aid funds provided to Okanagan College faculty members.
+The Provost and Vice President Academic office provides administrative support for the Extended Study Leave, Professional Allowance and Grants-in-Aid funds provided to Okanagan College faculty members.

 A Chartered Professional Accountant, graduated from OUC’s Bachelor of Business Administration with honours the year before OUC transformed to become Okanagan College and UBC Okanagan (2005).
 Prior to coming to the College, has been Director of Integrated Planning and Chief Budget Officer at UBC Okanagan and also recently served as a member of the UBC Board of Governors.
 He has more than 20 years of senior management experience across a range of industries including, education, health, professional services, leasing and land development.
 At 21 years of age, Curtis was the youngest person to be awarded a franchise agreement of a leading national retailer.
 By the age of 25, he oversaw operations of 26 retail locations throughout Manitoba.
 Curtis has also obtained a Chartered Director (C.Dir) designation through McMaster University and the Conference Board of Canada.